labd/nextjs-basic-auth-middleware/README.md

 # nextjs-basic-auth-middleware

+> :warning: Please upgrade to v2 if you use Next.js middleware version, v1 is broken.
+SSR Middleware for Next <=11 is still available on v1.

 Adds basic auth support to Next.js projects using the official middleware approach (with a `middleware` file).
 Options can be set on the basic auth middleware and overridden using environment variables.